tomgreenwood1/art-site/blog/cezzanes-mountaine.md

 image: "/uploads/Landscapes/The View from Painters_ Park.jpg"
 ---

-This view is on the edge of Aix-en-Provence..
+This view is on the edge of Aix-en-Provence, just up the road from Cezanne's studio.